Appointments Process

 The Committee must be informed of any outstanding civil judgments, arrears in family support payments and any past or present proposals to creditors or assignments in bankruptcy.

-Generally, the Committee does not consider a candidate who has been convicted of a criminal offence for which the candidate has not received a record suspension.
+Generally, the Committee does not recommend a candidate who has been convicted of a criminal offence for which the candidate has not received a record suspension.

 Process

-Vacancies on the Bench are advertised on the Ontario Courts website as the need arises.
-Candidates must submit a prescribed application form.
-These applications are reviewed by the Committee and a short list is prepared.
+The Committee advertises for applications for judicial appointments on the Ontario Courts website at the Attorney General’s request.
+Candidates must submit a current, prescribed application form.
+These applications are reviewed by the Committee.
 The Judicial Appointments Advisory Committee meets to select candidates for interviews from the short list.

 Composition of the Committee

-The Legislation requires the composition of the Committee to reflect the diversity of Ontario’s population, including gender, geography, racial and cultural minorities.
-In addition to seven (7) lay members who are appointed by the Attorney General, two (2) judges are appointed by the Chief Justice of the Ontario Court of Justice, one (1) member is appointed by the Ontario Judicial Council and three (3) from the legal community are appointed by the Attorney General from lists of three names submitted by the Law Society of Ontario, Ontario Bar Association and the Federation of Ontario Law Associations, respectively.
+The Committee consists of seven (7) members who are not judges and are appointed by the Attorney General, two (2) judges appointed by the Chief Justice of the Ontario Court of Justice, one (1) member appointed by the Ontario Judicial Council, and three (3) members from the legal community appointed by the Attorney General from lists of three names submitted by the Law Society of Ontario, Ontario Bar Association and the Federation of Ontario Law Associations, respectively.
 All members serve for a term of three (3) years and may be re-appointed.

 Confidentiality

-The selection process, including the application form, is treated with total confidentiality.
+All aspects of the classification process, including the application form, are treated with total confidentiality.

 Independence